starriver/gobbo/README.md

 - `dist` is the path of the finished exports.
 When exporting, it will be created if it doesn't exist.
 - `zip` automatically zips all exports if true.
 Otherwise, exports will be in `dist` subdirectories.
 - `volumes` allows for [short-form Docker volumes](https://docs.docker.com/reference/cli/docker/container/run/#volume) to be mounted for all build containers.
 Currently, only the `z`, `Z` and `ro` flags are supported.
+- `mount_secrets` will mount configured secrets (from your editor & export configs) into the build containers.
+This is necessary for Android exports to work: your keystores will be mounted, and their usernames & passwords will be configured.
+Currently, this doesn't affect any other platform.
 - `scripts.*` specifies Bash script hooks to be executed before (`pre`) and after (`post`) the Godot export has executed.

 #### Variants